LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Acknowledgments

-\acknowledgments{ This work was supported by Electronics and Telecommunications Research Institute (ETRI) grant funded by the Korean government foundation.
-[24ZB1200, Research of Human-centered autonomous intelligence system original technology].
-The authors would like to thank Xiaodong Liu and Hanyi Yu for their valuable input.}
+This work was supported by Electronics and Telecommunications Research Institute (ETRI) grant funded by the Korean government foundation [24ZB1200, Research of Human-centered autonomous intelligence system original technology].
+The authors would like to thank Bohong Chen for verifying our code implementation and reproducing experiment results, as well as Xiaodong Liu and Hanyi Yu for their valuable input.